 Yes.
 The California Public Utilities Commission authorizes PG&E to collect fees (called public goods charges) from all customers to fund energy efficiency and renewable energy incentive programs.
 PG&E will still collect these fees and Silicon Valley Clean Energy commercial customers remain eligible for the broad range of energy efficiency rebates, incentives and services currently offered by PG&E.

-PG&E charges Silicon Valley Clean Energy customers a Power Charge Indifference Adjustment (PCIA) and a Franchise Fee Surcharge.
-Both of these charges are factored into SVCE’s rate setting process so that in total, customers still save money compared to PG&E’s generation rates.
 The PCIA and Franchise Fee are calculated based on the number of kilowatt-hours used each month.
-The PCIA is intended to ensure that SVCE customers pay the difference between what PG&E paid for power contracted to serve them prior to their switch, and the current market value of that power.
-For most SVCE customers, the PCIA is currently two to three cents per kilowatt-hour, depending on when the customer switched to Silicon Valley Clean Energy and whether they are a residential or a commercial customer.
+The PCIA is established through the California Public Utilities Commission and charged through PG&E to ensure that SVCE customers pay the difference between what PG&E paid for power contracted to serve them prior to their switch, and the current market value of that power.

-Other fees such as non-bypassable charges and taxes are assessed similarly by PG&E, for customers receiving their electric generation service from SVCE or PG&E.
+Other fees such as non-bypassable charges and taxes are assessed similarly by PG&E, for customers receiving their electric generation service from SVCE or PG&E. View our commercial rates page to view a rate comparison that includes the PG&E fees.

 Rates are developed by SVCE staff, and are approved by the Silicon Valley Clean Energy’s governing Board of Directors in a public meeting process.